Converting one of my Stack Overflow answer to a post

 background-position equal to

-First, we consider the image to find the reference point we will use in order to place the image.
+First, we consider the image to find the reference point we will use to place the image.
 It's the point inside the image that is positioned at

 30% 30% from the top/left corner considering the size of the image (like defined with the green lines).
 Then, we place that point inside the container at